hackclub/hackclub/workshops/backjack/README.md

 In C++ when you write your code you are responsible for everything, you control everything that is displayed and happening, and so you need to pay attention to every little detail in the code.

-As fast as C++ is, we want to take a break to show exactly that the game has started. we then will display to the player` "Please click enter to shuffle the card" ` follow by a new line using ` \n `. we Then going to wait for the player to click enter; to do that we will use the `cin.get()` function which just pauses the program and wait until the enter button is click, we then going to do this inside ` start_The_Game() ` function under our last code :
+As fast as C++ is, we want to take a break to show exactly that the game has started. we then will display to the player` "Please click enter to shuffle the card" `followed by a new line using ` \n `. we Then going to wait for the player to click enter; to do that we will use the `cin.get()` function which just pauses the program and wait until the enter button is clicked, we then going to do this inside ` start_The_Game() ` function under our last code :

 ```c++
 cout << "Please click enter to shuffle the cards \n";